HomeTrue North Blog

 18 Best Places to Visit in Toronto in Summer

-Summer is the perfect time to visit Toronto, the largest city in Canada and a melting pot of cultures.
-With its vibrant atmosphere, warm weather, and endless activities, Toronto is a top destination for anyone looking to make the most of their summer.
+Summer is the perfect time to visit Toronto, the largest city in Canada and a mosaic of cultures.
+With its vibrant atmosphere, warm weather and endless activities, Toronto is a top destination for anyone looking to make the most of their summer.

 A teenager skates on colourful pavement with a view of Toronto and the CN Tower in the background

-However, with so many things to see and do, planning and making the most of your time in the city is essential.
-With our expert team of Canadian insiders, let's explore some of the best places to visit in Toronto during the summer so that you can make the most of your trip.
+However, with so many things to see and do, planning your time in the city is very important.
+With our expert team of Canadian insiders, let's explore some of the best places to visit in Toronto during the summer so you can make the most of your vacation.

 It's essential to plan ahead.
 Toronto is a bustling metropolis that attracts millions of visitors every year.
-During the summer months, the city comes alive with festivals, events, and activities.
-While this makes for an exciting and vibrant atmosphere, it also means that things can get quite crowded, and it's essential to plan to ensure you can experience all that Toronto offers.
-By planning, you'll be able to avoid crowds and make the most of your time in the city.
+During the summer months, the city comes alive with festivals, events and activities.
+While this makes for an exciting and vibrant atmosphere, it also means that things can get quite crowded.
+Plan ahead so you can experience all that Toronto offers, avoid crowds and make the most of your time in the city.

 1. Visit the Toronto Islands

-The Toronto Islands are a group of 15 small islands located just a short ferry ride from the city.
+The Toronto Islands are a group of 15 small islands all linked together and located just a short ferry ride from the city.
 These islands are a great escape from the hustle and bustle of downtown Toronto.
-They have several beaches, including Hanlan's Point Beach, known for its clothing-optional policy.
-The islands also offer plenty of cycling, hiking, and picnicking opportunities.
+They have several beaches, including Hanlan's Point Beach, known for its clothing-optional policy in one section of the beach (clothing is required in the other sections of the beach).
+The islands also offer plenty of cycling, hiking and picnicking opportunities.

-Visitors can take a ferry from Jack Layton Ferry Terminal to visit the islands, which takes around 15 minutes.
-The island is open year-round, and the best time to visit is during the summer when the weather is mild, and the beaches are open.
+Visitors can take a ferry from Jack Layton Ferry Terminal to visit the islands.
+The ferry trip takes around 15 minutes and is a fun, scenic part of the adventure.
+The island is open year-round, but the best time to visit is during the summer when the weather is mild and the beaches are open.
 The ferry fee is around $8 for adults, and the amusement park and petting zoo have separate admission fees.

 Toronto cityscape from the Toronto Islands